- Published on

 Continuous Batching

-Since the transformer will try to "attend" all these tokens as if they came from one request, we need to isolate them with an attention mask.
+Since the transformer will try to "attend" to all these tokens as if they came from one request, we need to isolate them with an attention mask.
 This is done as visualized.

 Chunked Prefill